 - Mycelium Running, Paul Stamets.

-- Compressive behavior of anisotropic mycelium-based composites (Rigobello & Ayres 2022).
+- Compressive behaviour of anisotropic mycelium-based composites (Rigobello & Ayres 2022).